smitmartijn/networkinsight-cookbook/manuscript/ch-3-application-security-planning.md

 When you start treating all your applications in a zero-trust way, there's usually one big question that arises: "Do I actually have to put in work to achieve zero-trust?
 Can't I just click a button?"

-Achieving zero-trust, while never unachievable, definitely needs work.
+Achieving zero-trust, while never unachievable, definitely requires you to do the work.
 When you start treating your applications as if they are all in a separate DMZ, security policies need to be designed for it to work, and those security policies need to contain all network connectivity that an application needs.
 Forget to include a critical port in the security policy, and the application simply doesn't work.

 If you put in the work, the rewards of securing your applications are worth it.
 Organizations around the world are doing it.
 Micro-Segmentation is real progress towards a more secure infrastructure, or at least it helps in limiting the blast radius of any incident.